 A patient must:

-- available options to relieve suffering, including palliative care; and
+• available options to relieve suffering, including palliative care.

-- have serious and incurable illness, disease or disability (excluding a mental illness until March 17, 2024);
+• have a serious and incurable illness, disease or disability (excluding a mental illness until March 17, 2027);

-- have enduring and intolerable physical or psychological suffering, caused by either the illness, disease or disability, or by the advanced state of decline in capabilities, that is intolerable to the person and cannot be relieved under conditions that they consider acceptable.
+• experience unbearable physical or mental suffering from their illness, disease, disability, or state of decline that cannot be relieved under conditions that they consider acceptable.

 Eligibility for persons suffering from mental illness